Home chevron_right Business and licensing chevron_right Licences and permits chevron_right Petroleum storage

 There are no fees associated with inspections conducted for the purpose of issuing a PSC or decommissioning a fuel storage tank.

-There are fees payable for premises that store and dispense petrol, these are prescribed by the Health and Safety and Nuclear (Fees) Regulations 2022 (as amended), based on the maximum quantity of petrol that can be stored at the dispensing premises.
+There are fees payable for premises that store and dispense petrol, these are prescribed by the Health and Safety and Nuclear (Fees) Regulations 2022, as amended in 2024, based on the maximum quantity of petrol that can be stored at the dispensing premises.

 The fee bands are: